 Functional safety consulting and development services in compliance with the ISO26262 standards

-Expert solutions for ASIL-D and ASIL-A complaint automotive electronics (ECU software and hardware)
+Expert solutions for ASIL B, ASIL C and ASIL D complaint automotive electronics (ECU software and hardware)

 Embitel offers fully integrated verification and validation services that includes unit testing (white box), integration testing, functional testing, MIL and HIL testing of safety critical body control modules.

 Related Blogs and Videos: Body Control Modules and Automotive Electronics

 - Understanding Body Control Module: The Brain of Body Electronics in Automotive

 Customer Success Stories: BLE, CAN FD stack integration, Model Based Development and more